revaturelabs/interviewquestions/Java.md

 <blockquote>

-Serialization in Java is the process of converting an object into a stream of bytes so that it can be stored in a file or sent over a network.
+Serialization is the process of converting an object into a stream of bytes so that it can be stored in a file or sent over a network.
 In Java serialization is achieved by implementing the `Serializable` interface, which is a marker interface with no methods.
 To convert back the serialized bytes back to the object java use a process called `Deserialization`.
 We can not serialize all the objects.
 The objects that contain non-serializable fields or methods such as open file handles or network connections, cannot be serialized.

 </blockquote>